Overview

 The Hybrid Paramedic program requires different qualifications from the standard Paramedic Program.
 Please read the Requirements tab below to see if you qualify for this program.

-The Hybrid Paramedic Program is designed to accommodate full-time EMS employees who want to obtain a paramedic certification with accommodations for their work schedule.
+The Hybrid Paramedic Program is designed to accommodate full-time EMS employees who want to obtain a paramedic certification.

 We believe in creating an environment in which faculty and students pursue the knowledge of prehospital care guided by our core values.